threedworld-mit/tdw/Documentation/lessons/obi/colliders_and_collision_materials.md

 Each of these parameters uses the [`CollisionMaterial`](../../obi_data/collision_materials/collision_material.md) data class.

 In this example, we'll create a floorplan scene with the [`Floorplan`](../../python/add_ons/floorplan.md) add-on.
 We'll define a very sticky `CollisionMaterial`.
 Using an [`ObjectManager`](../../python/add_ons/object_manager.md) add-on, we'll get the object IDs of each object in the scene.
-Using an `Obi` add-on, we'll assign the `CollisionMaterial` to each object:
+Using an `Obi` add-on, we'll assign the `CollisionMaterial` to each object.

+Every time the scene is re-initialized, we'll call `obi.reset()` to override the collision materials.

 ```python
 from tdw.controller import Controller